Response to Climate Change

 In autumn 2012, Daikin Industries, Ltd. released the DESICA HOME AIR for detached homes, which controls humidity and ventilation throughout the entire house.
 Just one unit offers round-the-clock, year-round comfort control for all rooms in homes with floor space of between 120 m2 and 200 m2.
 Like the commercial DESICA, this product gives humidifying and dehumidifying without the need for water drainage or supply pipes.
 Because it is floor standing, maintenance such as replacement and cleaning of the high-performance filter is easy.
 With its ability to provide high-quality air and energy efficiency, the DESICA HOME AIR has already proved a hit in many homes.

 Customers achieve the best balance of temperature and humidity by choosing a product and combination of parts from the extensive lineup.

-The Urusara XA Series and DX Series of energy efficient residential air conditioners released in November 2019 were awarded the Chairman Prize of Energy Conservation Center, Japan, in the Products and Business Model Category of the fiscal 2019 Energy Conservation Grand Prize.
+The Urusara XA Series and DX Series of energy efficient residential air conditioners released in November 2019 are products that have been awarded the Chairman Prize of Energy Conservation Center, Japan, in the products and business model category of the fiscal 2019 Energy Conservation Grand Prize.

 Find out more in your region.